Sue Bird's career tempts writers into statistical overload.

 That kind of continuity is rare in any league.
 In a still-young league like the WNBA, it is even more important.

-Bird was not just a great player who happened to stay put.
+Bird was more than a great player who happened to stay put.
 She became part of the league's continuity.
 Fans could measure the sport's growth through her career, because she was there for so much of it: the early years of league legitimacy, the steady growth of television and cultural reach, the Seattle title teams, the later wave of player activism, and the period when WNBA stars became much more visible as public figures.

 One-franchise careers can sometimes harden into local nostalgia.
 Bird's did not.
 Her Seattle story became national because it was attached to standards that traveled.